 Neural networks are also ideally suited to help people solve complex problems in real-life situations.
-They can learn and model the relationships between inputs and outputs that are nonlinear and complex; make generalizations and inferences; reveal hidden relationships, patterns and predictions; and model highly volatile data (such as financial time series data) and variances needed to predict rare events (such as fraud detection).
+They can learn and model the relationships between inputs and outputs that are nonlinear and complex; make generalisations and inferences; reveal hidden relationships, patterns and predictions; and model highly volatile data (such as financial time series data) and variances needed to predict rare events (such as fraud detection).
 As a result, neural networks can improve decision processes in areas such as:

 - Credit card and Medicare fraud detection.

-- Optimization of logistics for transportation networks.
+- Optimisation of logistics for transportation networks.

 - Character and voice recognition, also known as natural language processing.